Last updated: 25-09-2025. From web page: Food and nutrition curriculum support.

 • What fruit did you eat yesterday? (to demonstrate memory recall)

-Ideas for card / handout to share with parents / carers
+Information to share with parents / carers

-Fruit Additional messages Recipe ideas Continuing the conversation – questions to discuss with child*
+Fruit Additional messages Recipe ideas

 Pineapple Tinned fruits are just as good as fresh.
 Tinned pineapple in natural juice is a great way to include more pineapple in your diet